How to get back on track after a festival

 If things went wrong here’s how to make them right again

 Fact checked by experts and reviewed by young people.

 Festivals can be one of the highlights of the summer season, but there are also certain mishaps which can come with them.
-Not everyone’s festival experience is ideal, and in some cases you can lose your belongings, end up sick or make some decisions you may later regret.
+Not everyone’s festival experience is ideal, and in some cases, you might lose your belongings, end up sick or make some decisions you may later regret.
 Here are some tips to deal with what may have gone wrong on your festival weekend.

-How to deal with a bad festival weekend
+How to look after yourself after a festival

 Losing your personal belongings

 In large crowds or when you are drunk, it can be easy to lose personal belongings.
 If this happens to you, there are a few steps you could take: